lightbug-io/docs/basics/billing.md

 # Billing

-All devices are individually billed on a monthly basis.
+All devices are individually billed on a monthly basis at the start of each month.

 :::warning ⚠️ Legacy billing
 This documentation only applies to "new" 2024 onward billing.